Christian Reflections: I Now Know How to Get Rid of Sin

 With a smile, he fellowshiped, “God’s words state very clearly that in the last days, He expresses many aspects of the truth to judge and purify people.
 God reveals the essence of our corrupt nature, our many notions of God and fallacies buried deep within our heart regarding belief in God, as well as all manner of our satanic dispositions, and much more.
 In God’s word, we see that we are corrupted too deeply by Satan, and that satanic toxins, philosophies, and logic have become our lives.
 In our words and deeds we practice such satanic logic, principles, and evil sayings such as ‘Every man for himself and the devil take the hindmost,’ ‘I am my own lord throughout heaven and earth,’ ‘Those who toil with their minds govern others, and those who toil with their hands are governed by others,’ ‘Man will do anything to get rich,’ and ‘Men should always strive to be better than their contemporaries.’
 We put our interests, wealth, reputation, and status above all else, and in our interactions with others, we always want them to obey us.
 No matter what we are doing, we always scheme for our interests.
 Where there is something to be gained, we race to be first to do it, while attempting to put off or get out of things from which we gain nothing.
 Even when we, we forsake and expend to gain gifts and crowns, hoping to exchange a small price for great blessings.
 There are many such examples.
 All of our words and deeds expose corrupt dispositions like arrogance, self-importance, selfishness, baseness, evil, greed, cunning, and crookedness, and we lack any true human likeness.
 At the same time as we experience the judgment and chastisement in God’s words, God also arranges various circumstances to prune, deal with, chasten, and discipline us.
 At times, we live by satanic philosophies and do not practice the truth, so we fall into darkness and are unable to feel God’s presence, causing us to feel agony and torment.
 When we come before God, pray, and turn around, God uses His words to blame us, make us know ourselves, and find appropriate truth to practice.
 At times, God will mobilize people, matters, and events to remind and deal with us, to make us know that God’s righteous disposition brooks no offense, and reflect on ourselves, so that we come to know our own rebelliousness and resistance.
 At times, God’s word consoles and encourages us, allowing us to understand His good intentions in saving mankind, and allowing us to not be negative or weak, have the determination to pursue the truth, and pursue dispositional change.
 When we experience and chastisement, we develop discernment of positive and negative things, and we also know what kind of people God likes and dislikes, and what kind of people He saves and eliminates.
 We develop ever more fear and obedience for God, and we begin to loathe our own satanic natures, betray satanic logic, and comport ourselves and do things according to God’s requirements.
 Our views on things begin to change, our life dispositions gradually change, and we begin to live out a human likeness.
 We can truly feel that God’s work of judgment is practical, that it actually can purify and change our corrupt dispositions, and that only by accepting God’s work of judgment in the last days can we completely free ourselves from the bondage of sin, attain full salvation from God, and be brought into the kingdom of heaven by God.”

 Through his fellowship on Almighty God’s word, I learned that my understanding of God’s work of judgment in the last days was mistaken.
 It was based on my own notions and imaginings.
-I remembered Jehovah God’s words, “For My thoughts are not your thoughts, neither are your ways My ways, said Jehovah.
+In the Bible, it says, “For My thoughts are not your thoughts, neither are your ways My ways, said Jehovah.
 For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts” (Isaiah 55:8–9).
 God is the Lord of creation, His deeds are miraculous, inscrutable, and full of His wisdom, and they are not things we can understand with our own minds.
 I finally understood that the purpose of God’s work of judgment is not to condemn or punish, but instead to purify and change our corrupt dispositions, and to allow us to be fully saved by God.
 Once I understood these things, I was no longer afraid.
 Instead, I wished more to follow God, and I rejoiced that I was able to hear God’s voice and find a path to escape sin.
 I happily accepted God’s work of the last days.

 Living in the Light, Pursuing the Truth